laravel/docs/http-tests.md

         }
     }

-> {tip} When running tests the CSRF Middleware is disabled.
+> {tip} The CSRF middleware is automatically disabled when running tests.

 <a name="session-and-authentication"></a>
 ## Session / Authentication